Annickia affinis

 Annickia affinis is small to medium sized tree that grows up to 30m tall, it belongs to the Annonaceae family.
 Also known as the African yellow wood, it is widely used in Central Africa and parts of West Africa in the treatment of various diseases.
 Both Annickia affinis and Annickia chlorantha are widely studied and sometimes credited with the name Enantia chrlorantha.

 Description

 Straight, cylindrical trunk, about 80 cm in diameter.
 Bark, smooth, grey-brown - blackish.
 Leaf; petiole, 8-12 mm, leaf-blade, 3.5 x 27 cm long and 1.5 x 9 cm wide, narrowly elliptic to obovate, acuminate or acute at apex and cuneate at the base; glabrous upper surface, glossy dark green when fresh to grey/brown - black when dry; lower surface pubescent, pale green when fresh to greenish/brown - deep brown, short, simple, bifid or trifid hairs directed towards the apex.

 Distribution

-Commonly occurs at altitudes between 50 - 650 meters in primary, secondary and degraded forests of the lower Guinea region up to Cabinda and Congo.
+Commonly occurs between 50 and 650 metres elevation in primary, secondary and degraded forests of the Lower Guinean forests in southern Nigeria, Cameroon, the Republic of the Congo, Cabinda Province of Angola, and Democratic Republic of the Congo.